pomerium/documentation/content/docs/get-started/fundamentals/core/advanced-routes.md

   X-Pomerium-Claim-Name: name
 ```

 This setting sends JWT claims as _unsigned_ headers to the upstream application (unlike the _signed_ JWT assertion header).
-If you restart the Pomerium Docker instance and send another request to HTTPBin, you’ll notice these claims are included in the request:
+If you restart the Pomerium Docker instance and send another request to HTTPBin, you'll notice these claims are included in the request:

 ![View JWT claims as unsigned headers in the request](./img/advanced-routes/httpbin-jwt-claims-headers.png)

 So, this adds headers from the JWT to our request, but what if you wanted to remove them for privacy or security reasons?
 Or what if you wanted to add other headers to your request?

-This is where Pomerium’s flexibility comes in!
-Let’s try a few examples using our header settings.
+This is where Pomerium's flexibility comes in!
+Let's try a few examples using our header settings.

 ### Set and remove request headers